druxt/druxt.js/docs/guide/README.md

 ### Block component

-The Block component renders a single Drupal Block using the Druxt.js Router and Component suggestion system.
+The Block component renders a single Drupal Block using the DruxtJS Router and Component suggestion system.

 See the [DruxtBlock component API documentation](../api/components/DruxtBlock).